 Due to these educational initiatives, residents can now receive feedback on a multitude of interactions, rather than only encounters where the attending is physically in the room.
 As a result, residents receive a higher quality and quantity of relevant clinical feedback, in alignment with CBME values.

 Surgical education is a priority at Queen’s, allowing for a high volume of hands-on surgical training.
 Thousands of operations, covering all areas of ophthalmology, are performed in our department every year.
 We are extremely proud that residents are involved in virtually every procedure.
 Moreover, our residents have the opportunity to work one-on-one with attending surgeons over extended periods, which fosters the close relationships so vital to surgical training.
 As a result, our residents have tremendous opportunities to perform many procedures, and become confident in the complete range of ophthalmic surgical procedures.

-We have a recently renovated, fully equipped, state-of-the-art surgical skills simulation wetlab on-site at Hotel Dieu Hospital.
-In this lab, there are two double-headed microscopes, one of which projects to a large colour monitor to allow for teaching of many learners at once.
+We have a fully equipped, state-of-the-art virtual reality cataract surgery simulator (the Eyesi), as well as a surgical skills simulation wetlab on-site at Hotel Dieu Hospital.
+In this lab, there are double-headed microscopes which project to a large colour monitor to allow for teaching of many learners at once.
 There is brand new equipment for every subspecialty, with instruments and a phacoemulsification machine like the ones used in the actual OR.
 The wetlab curriculum has been redesigned to allow learners at every stage to utilize this facility, providing opportunity to learn stage appropriate skills to facilitate the transition to surgery on real patients.
 This space is also equipped with a pathology microscope capable of projecting the examined specimen to the large colour monitor for real-time teaching of pathology.
-The opportunities in this new space are endless!
+The opportunities in this space are endless!

 Courses & Conferences